-115.71 (g): A criminal investigation shall be documented in a written report that contains a thorough description of physical, testimonial, and documentary evidence.
-The facility shall request a copy of completed investigative reports from the VVCF.
+115.71 (g): A criminal investigation shall be documented in a written report that contains a thorough description of physical, testimonial and documentary evidence.
+The facility shall request a copy of completed investigative reports from the EHDC.
 Allegations will be tracked on the PREA Tracking Log.
+USMS Provides investigative reports would be provided to the facility at the conclusion of an investigation.
+The facility uploaded two of the investigation and the auditor uploaded two of the investigation.

 115.71 (h): Substantiated allegations of conduct that appears to be criminal shall be referred for criminal prosecution.
-According to information reported on the Pre-Audit Questionnaire and in interview with facility investigators, since the last PREA audit there no allegations of sexual abuse referred for prosecution.
-Criminal investigations are conducted by the Val Verde Sheriff Office or US Marshal OIG.
+On information reported on the Pre-Audit Questionnaire and in interview with facility investigators, since the last PREA audit there no allegations of sexual abuse referred for prosecution.
+Criminal investigations are conducted by the LaVilla Police Department or US Marshall OIG.
 If an allegation involves staff, notification is made to GEO's Office of Professional Responsibility for investigation.

 115.71 (i): The agency will retain all written reports as long as the alleged abuser is incarcerated or employed by the agency, plus five years.

-115.71 (j): The departure of an alleged abuser or victim from employment or control of the facility or agency, shall not provide a basis for terminating an investigation will cooperate with investigators and will try to remain informed about the progress of the investigation.
+115.71 (j): The departure of an alleged abuser or victim from employment or control of the facility or agency, shall not provide a basis for terminating an investigation 115.71 (k)(l): When outside agencies investigate sexual abuse allegations, the facility will cooperate with investigators and will try to remain informed about the progress of the investigation.
 In interview with the PREA Coordinator, he reported that facilities are required to check in with outside investigators at a minimum of every 14 days and document that contact was made to ensure that requirements such as retaliation monitoring and notices of outcome of investigations are completed as required.
 In interview with facility investigators, they were knowledgeable of their responsibilities of conducting administrative investigations of all allegations received and knew when to refer allegations that appear to be criminal for criminal investigation.
-The facility utilized the Val Verde County Sheriff's Office to conduct all criminal investigations.
-Compliance was determined by review of policy, training curriculum, investigative reports, and interview with trained investigators.
+The facility has an MOU with LaVilla Police Department to conduct all criminal investigations.
+US Marshalls are sworn officers and also conducts investigations.
+Compliance was determined by review of policy, training curriculum, investigative reports and interview with trained investigators.